splineops/splineops/docs/user-guide/02_resize.rst

 The :ref:`resize <api-resize>` module in :ref:`SplineOps <api-index>` provides high-performance, high-fidelity resizing for N-dimensional arrays.

-Essentially, we move from standard cubic interpolation (left) to the projection-based antialiasing method (right).
+This module allows us to obtain classical standard cubic interpolation (see following animation, at left) and high-quality antialiasing projection-based (see following animation, at right).

 .. only:: html